The longer it takes to adopt a responsible funding strategy, the

 If CalSTRS does run out of money, the state, as the plan sponsor,

-and the contributions received.
+benefits paid and the contributions received.

 Absent any changes in contribution rates or liabilities, current